BitBoxSwiss/bitbox-base/docs/os/configuration.md

 If `bbbconfgen` is run from the commandline and overlay root filesystem is enabled, you need to make sure that the configuration file is not only written into the tmpfs overlay.
 Either disable overlayrootfs (and reboot first), or use the application within `overlayroot-chroot`.

-### *BitBox App*: user interface
+### *BitBoxApp*: user interface

-Ultimately, the configuration is managed by the user through the BitBox App, that talks to the Middleware which in turn calls either the `bbb-config.sh` or `bbb-cmd.sh` script with the necessary arguments.
+Ultimately, the configuration is managed by the user through the BitBoxApp, that talks to the Middleware which in turn calls either the `bbb-config.sh` or `bbb-cmd.sh` script with the necessary arguments.

 The App provides a convenient backup feature to save the whole system configuration directly to a USB stick plugged into the Base.